openaustralia/morph/README.md

 ### Scraper<->mitmdump SSL

-Scapers talk out to Teh Internet by being routed through the mitmdump2 proxy container.
+Scrapers talk out to the internet by being routed through the mitmdump2 proxy container.
 The default container you'll get on a devops install has no SSL certificates.
-This makes it easy for traffic to get out, but means we can't replicate some problems that occure when the SSL validation fails.
+This makes it easy for traffic to get out, but means we can't replicate some problems that occur when the SSL validation fails.

 To work around this, you'll have to rebuild the mitmdump container.
 Look in `/var/www/current/docker_images/morph-mitmdump`; there's a `Makefile` that will aid in building the new image.